Tomianne/PortfolioProjects/README.md

-# PortfolioProjects - Covid19
+# Data Exploration - Covid19
-This project analyses Covid19 data to understand the statistics as of April 2023 and the forecast for specific countries.
+This project explored and analyses Covid19 data to understand the statistics as of April 2023 and the forecast for specific countries.
 ## The Dataset
 The dataset was obtained from a [public database](https://ourworldindata.org/covid-deaths), and specific columns were extracted based on the requirement of the project.
 The dataset was exported in CSV files and imported into SSMS for analysis.
 ## Analysis